abrugmans/datasciencecoursera/getting-and-cleaning-data/README.md

-README

-#Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

 run_analysis.R does the following: